The 35th International Agricultural Machinery Show in Obihiro

-The following regulations have been established based on the show outline, and with the understanding and active cooperation of the exhibitioners, will allow for smooth management and success of the show.
+The following rules have been established based on the show outline, and with the understanding and active cooperation of the exhibitioners, which will allow smooth management and success of the show.

 1. Application for exhibition

 - A prospective exhibitioner shall apply for exhibition to the Event Committee by filling out the designated application form and attaching photos and brief descriptions of the main items to be exhibited to the specialized form.

 - The submission period for the application forms is from October 20, 2021, to November 30, 2021.
 We ask for submission by email though submission by fax will be accepted.
 Make sure the submission will arrive no later than the last day of the submission period.

 - The maximum number of booths allotted to an exhibitioner is six.
 However, it may be smaller than the number they requested

 2. Payment of the burden charge for exhibition

 - The burden charge for the booths an exhibitioner has been allotted must be paid by March 31, 2022.

 - If the exhibitioner does not make the payment by the deadline, their exhibition shall be cancelled.

 3. Cancellation or alteration of exhibition